rikcip0/TransitionPathsMC/readme.txt

 TODO:

-SpinGlass:
-runna con q* oltre la soglia dello stato piu esterno (mi pare 0.75=45)
+PathsMCAnalysis/singleMultiRunAnalysis:
+-implement linear fit over N to extract free energy barrier -do jackknife on TI to correctly compute errors on k -extract and use best k for each graph and thermoydnamic setting -correct the plot of Z curves in terms of rescaled betas -improve thermodynamic integration data curve by curve fucntion -do a check on the Chi square of quantities to be plotted

 Graphs:
--implement power-law graphs generation and acquisition by simulation code
+-implement real graphs generation and acquisition by simulation code -implement power-law graphs generation and acquisition by simulation code

+PathsMCAnalysis/singleRunAnalysis:
+-improve linear fits to take only linear parts and all the linear parts -see autocorrelation of energy for thermodynamic integration -implement what is needed to do jackknife on TI

 Parallel tempering:
 -study what are characteristic quantities to check and implement relative code -change filesystem data structure

-PathsMCAnalysis/singleRunAnalysis:
--improve linear fits to take only linear parts and all the linear parts -see autocorrelation of energy for thermodynamic integration

-PathsMCAnalysis/singleMultiRunAnalysis:
--correct the plot of Z curves in terms of rescaled betas -plot thermodynamic integration data curve by curve to better check used data -do a check on the Chi square of quantities to be plotted

 Possible improvements:

 TransitionPath:
 -Study possible relevant topological quantities relative to trajectories to sample

 HARD CODED PARAMETERS (not in input):